IraPelidae/Classical-Nonlinear-Response/README.md

 -  <del> Look into multithreading/registering for physics department computing
 -  <del> Code a progress bar during each simulation run

+## 23/09 - reproduced current benchmark + rewrote C++ code to be more self-contained

-## 21/09 - reproduced benchmark + implemented more efficient algorithm
+## 21/09 - reproduced density benchmark + implemented more efficient algorithm

 Implemented new particle evolution idea which doesn't track collisions.
 Simulation now takes ~30s as opposed to ~5 hours!
 Also reproduced Doyon's results in Fig 1. e) and Fig 3. b) exactly!